 Yes.
 Players must register for “open training” to show that they are interested in becoming a member of Alliance FC for the 2018-19 season.
 Attending “open training” each year helps ensure the process is as fair as possible for all players.
-The evaluation of WNYSA Academy players will include past performance in training and games.
+The evaluation of current Alliance FC and WNYSA Academy players will include past performances in training and games.

 What is “Open Training?”

 The term “Open Training” is exactly what it sounds like.
 Players from any club are welcome to participate in these training sessions, which we will use to evaluate players and form teams for the upcoming 2018-19 season.
 We don’t like the dreaded term tryout for a couple of reasons:

 1.)
 The word tryout implies cutting kids.
 While we will never field more than 2 teams in any age group and cuts may be necessary in some age groups, we believe that our pool-play system allows us to both develop players AND field competitive teams.